And the 2017 Community Excellence Awards winner is ... Hudsonville's Terra Square!

 That’s why we developed the Community Excellence Awards (CEA) in 2007 – so we could honor and celebrate the innovative placemaking programs and projects in communities all across the state.
 We want everyone to know about the wonderful work going on in Michigan cities and towns and feel inspired to do great things in their own places.

-March 20 - Begin submitting projects
+March 20 - Start submitting projects

 June 15 - Project submission deadline

-June 29 - Voting begins online
+June 29 - Start voting online

 July 29 - Voting ends